-The scholarship search is a significant undertaking; it's not something you can accomplish on a Saturday afternoon.
+The college scholarship search is a significant undertaking.
+It's not something you can accomplish in one Saturday afternoon.
 Though applications and requirements may vary from year to year, it's never too early to begin.
-There are college scholarships out there tailored to academic interests, talents, extracurricular activities, career goals, geographic location, and many more factors.
-Here are five steps you can take to jump-start your search and yield strong results:
+There are scholarships out there tailored to academic interests, talents, extracurricular activities, career goals, geographic location, and many more factors.
+Here are five steps you can take to jump start your search and yield strong results.

 Go to their website or call the financial aid office.
 If you meet the qualifications, find out how to apply.
 Don't assume that by applying for admission, you're applying for scholarships.
 It's often a separate process.
-Be aware that scholarship deadlines can be different from those set for the admissions application.
+Be aware that scholarship deadlines can be different from those set for the admission application.
 In fact, some schools

-If you are currently a student, you likely have access to an adviser or counselor.
+If you are currently a student, you likely have access to a school counselor.
 Take advantage!
 He or she may know about a scholarship that's a good fit for you.
 If there is a dedicated office at your school for students heading to college, find out what services they offer.
 Our college counselors can help you plan your financial aid strategy, too!

 Do you belong to a church group or a local chapter of some national club?